onsip/sipjs.com/content/guides/make-call.md

 After the user agent has connected to the SIP server we can send an invite to make a call.
 We must first catch the `connected` SIP event, to ensure that the user agent has been created and has connected.
 Once the connected event has happened, our example calls the `newSessionHandler()` method.
 This method then creates a SIP session by sending an invite.

-To send an invite we must first create a javascript object, which contains the `mediaConstraints` variable in which we can say whether the session contains audio and video (ie whether it is a video call or an audio call).
+To send an invite we must first create a javascript object, which contains the `mediaConstraints` variable in which we can say whether the session contains audio and video (i.e. whether it is a video call or an audio call).

 We must then call the `.invite` method, along with the address that we are sending the invite to and the `options` media constraint javascript object.